 Tell us about the clients that you serve, which industries they operate in and explain your approach to working with them and helping them achieve their desired results.

 I would say I have two main types of clients.
 I have a special affinity and talent for business owners and families with several holding companies and investment portfolios.
 I help them understand the tax implications of various life and business events and how it will impact the various businesses as well as their own pocket, so they can make confident financial decisions.

 The other type of client I have is incorporated consultants.
 I help them understand that their corporation is a legal entity separate from them, with its own financial and tax obligations.
 I help them set up financial recordkeeping systems and compensation options that fit with their needs, time, and technical know-how.
 Some clients want all the bookkeeping and tax compliance done for them, others prefer to do themselves and simply want it checked over at the end of the financial year.
 Early in my business relationship with clients I have several conversations about what their needs and pain points are, how we can solve these together, and develop a fixed fee for each client.
 Clients appreciate the certainty around the fee, and they like knowing they can reach out to me as needed without being billed by the hour.

 What amount of your client base would you say have embraced the cloud or would consider tech-savvy?

-Can you describe the impact COVID 19 has had on your business?
-What advice did your clients need during this time?
-Did you change or adapt the direction of your business during this period?
+What impact did COVID 19 have on your business?
+What guidance did your clients need during this time?
+Did you need to pivot or adapt your own business during this time?

-How does it feel to be recognized for this award?
+How does it feel to be recognized as an award winner in your industry?

-What advice would you give to the next generation of students considering a career in bookkeeping or accounting?
+What advice would you give to the next generation of students considering a career in bookkeeping or accountants?